 …..Then maybe we need to reframe anomalies once dismissed as fringe curiosities.
 The “Bristol Hum” of the 1970s, the “Kokomo Hum” of the 1990s, the “Windsor Hum” of the 2010s – all provoked official denials and speculation: industrial resonance, ELF transmissions, seismic events, covert testing.
 Read differently, they appear as prototypes of entrainment warfare – low-frequency modulation at the scale of entire communities.

 Infrasound modulates the body’s oscillatory rhythms.
 Brain, heart, and organs become resonant fields under precise frequency control.
-Effects resemble involuntary tremors, spasms, or vocal outbursts – but measured and weaponized.
-Other hsistorical phenomena once dismissed as mass hysteria — from 18th-century glass harmonica incidents to the 1997 Dennō Senshi Porygon case – now appear as early echoes of engineered vibrational warfare.
+Effects resemble involuntary tremors, spasms, or vocal outbursts.
+Other historical phenomena once dismissed as mass hysteria — from 18th-century glass harmonica incidents to the 1997 Dennō Senshi Porygon case – now appear as early echoes of engineered vibrational warfare.

 :: TRANSMISSION [SUSPENDED] // PT.3 ::